hashicorp/terraform-website/content/source/docs/enterprise/install/cluster-custom.html.md

 * allow out on weave (Cluster Internal Overlay Networking) to 10.32.0.0/12
 * allow in on weave from 10.32.0.0/12

-The _weave_ interface is created by the TFE installer itself and thusly it is necessary to disable any instance firewall while the installer runs, setup the weave interface rules, then reenable the firewall.
+The _weave_ interface is created by the TFE installer itself and thusly it is necessary to disable any instance firewall while the installer runs, after which you can setup the weave interface rules, and then re-enable the firewall.

 #### Disk Layout
 The TFE installer puts all the cluster data into /var and it must have at least 100GB of storage available.
 It’s recommended that / be at least 20GB.